 Quality of metal

 The quality of a cockatiel cage largely depends on the quality of metal used to build it.
 Both medium-priced and cheap bird cages for cockatiels are made of metal wires and spray-painted in different colors.
-Therefore, you should pay attention to thickness and rigidness of the material, as well as stability of paint.
+Therefore, you should pay attention to the thickness and rigidness of the material, as well as the stability of paint.
 If the metal is too thin it will bend easily or even break.
 That might result in injuries or your cockatiel escaping from the cage.

 Easy access to the birds.
 You should look for cages with large doors that allow you to reach in and fetch your bird from any corner.
 Cockatiel cages with opening top are great too.